jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ### Log rotation

-  The concept of logrotation existed under syslog and rsyslog but no longer specifically exist under journald.
+  The concept of logrotation existed under syslog and rsyslog but no longer exist under journald.
 Before you could use the ```/etc/logrotate.conf``` file but it is no longer needed.
 Also each application may still write to a discrete syslog, but all those logs are then copied up by journald trying to be the single central repository for logs.

   When viewing a older syslog style text log you can use the ```tail -f``` command and it will auto-update if there is new content automatically.
 This command can be very helpful if you are watching a log for some particular output - can you find the journald equivilent?  ```journalctl --follow --since=-1day```